elementh11/sentiment-analysis-model/README.md

 # Sentiment Analysis Model
-This repository contains the Jupyter notebook and the web app html file for my Udacity's Deep Learning Nanodegree project.
+This repository contains the Jupyter notebook, Python scripts for training and inference, and the web app html file for my Udacity's Deep Learning Nanodegree project.

 Description:
-A recurent neural network is trained to generate TV scripts in the style of dialogue from Seinfeld.
+A recurent neural network is trained to determine the sentiment of a movie review using the IMDB data set.
+The model is built and deployed using the AWS's SageMaker service.

-## Dependencies

-The project requires PyTorch and torchvision in order to run.
-The prerequisites are easier installed using conda:

-`conda create -n scripts python=3`

-`conda activate scripts`

-`conda install pytorch torchvision -c pytorch`

-### pip

-To install torchvision with pip, you can issue `pip install torchvision`.
+More specific, the RNN is implemented and trained using SageMaker's supported PyTorch functionality, then the model is deployed using the Lambda / API Gateway integration.

+All the work is done using Amazon's SageMaker platform.